 I movedout of the apartment in Lansing in Jan 2019 breaking the lease.
 As per lease agreement, I keep paying rent until the leasing office leased it to someone else.
 They leased to another rentee in Match 11 2019.
 I had paid rent of March and I was told over phone that if some one takes over the...
 Read more »

 No -- your landlord has no 'connection' to Iowa, and the 'nexus' of the lawsuit -- if justified -- is in Lansing.
 Ingham County is where any lawsuit needs to be filed, but before you do that it is important to insure you've got a legal basis to do so.
-Did you provide all the written notices...Read more »
+Did you provide all...Read more »

 Do you have anything documenting the agreement?
 Like a cancelled check she cashed?
 You would likely need to file a small claims action.
 But even if you win, all you are going to get is a judgment - which is little more than a piece of paper that says she legally owes you money.